Carnes/subsentient/README.md

 How to configure:
 There are two configs, one for client and the other for server.
 Be sure to edit both the base Config.php and server Config.php

-How to run server:
+How to manually run server:

-1) cd into server directory.
+1. cd into server directory.
 Ex: cd server
-2) Run server in headerless php cli.
+2. run server in headerless php cli.
 Ex: php -q server.php

+To use the server as a service an example init.d script is included in server directory.